functino/buzz-buzzers/README.md

-# buzz-buzzers - Use the wireless "Playstation Buzz" Buzzers with node.js
+# buzz-buzzers - Use the wired or wireless "Playstation Buzz" Buzzers with node.js

 ## Installation
 `npm install buzz-buzzers`

 ## Usage
+For the wired buzzers simply plug them in and you're ready to go.
-First plug in the USB dongle of your Playstation Buzz Buzzers.
+For the wireless Playsation Buzz Buzzers, first plug in the USB dongle of your huzzers.
 Connect/pair your controllers (see below for hints on that).
 Then you can use this library like this:

 ### Initialize